usdaud/algotradinglib.github.io/en/pedia/c/commodity_trading_advisors_(ctas).md

+# Commodity Trading Advisors

-# Commodity Trading Advisors (CTAs) are professional investment managers who specialize in trading futures and options on futures contracts.
+Commodity Trading Advisors (CTAs) are professional investment managers who specialize in trading futures and options on futures contracts.
 A CTA typically employs a range of strategies to generate returns for their clients, using either systematic (quantitative) or discretionary (qualitative) approaches.
 Below, we will explore their definitions, roles, operations, strategies, regulations, and key figures in substantial detail.

 ### Definition and Role